On the k-Means/Median Cost Function: Bounds for Euclidean -means

 \section{Bounds for Euclidean $k$-means}

 In this section, we prove the bounds on $\Lp{\veps}$.
-We do this by using ideas in Har-Peled and Kushal~\cite{PeledKushal05} to reduce the high-dimensional case to a one-dimensional case.
-We start by discussing bounds for the one-dimensional data.
-In the discussion below, we will make use of the definition of the distance of a given point $x$ from a point set $S$, denoted by $D(x, S)$ and defined as $D(x, S) = \min_{s \in S}||s - x||$.
-Also, note that the big-O notation used in the bounds below only hide fixed universal constants.
+We do this by using ideas in \cite{PeledKushal05} to reduce the high-dimensional case to a one-dimensional case.
+We start by discussing the upper and lower bounds for the one-dimensional data.
+Let the distance of a point $x$ from a set $S$ be denoted as $D(x,S)=\min_{s \in S}\norm{s - x}$.